 - Every presentation is a keynote material.
 All speakers at BrightonSEO are carefully picked by Kelvin and he works hard with them to make sure every presentation rocks.

+The two people I really want to see this year are Bill Slawski and Aleyda Solis.
 Bill Slawski, Bill Slawski.
 I’ve been reading his blog since the very beginning of my SEO career.
 Bill Slawski is like an SEO father to a lot of us.
 Bill’s talk, Understanding Context Vectors for Keyword Research, propelled me to redouble my focus (and my learning with regard to content and SEO – you know I am more of what people call Technical SEO) on search intent, on-page SEO and knowing the audience’s needs as thoroughly as possible.

 When it comes to Aleyda the simple truth is she always talks about the hottest topic in SEO.
 This time is no exception.
 Her session ‘Setting AMP for Success‘ is probably the one that everybody should attend.
 Whatever people’s opinion is to my ears AMP sounds like ‘improved load time and user experience’.